standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “Mr. Crabbe?” said Theresa.
 “Mr. Crabbe?
 I only half understand yet.
 Was the book Mr.
-{99}Crabbe’s?
+Crabbe’s?
 I thought it was Richard who left the book in the room?
 Oh, your brother thought the book was Mr. Crabbe’s?
 Oh, I see now.
 I thought he did not guess whose it was.
 I see now.
 I see.”